 Fun Fact: He’s the less sinister Roman version of Hades

 The evening kicks off with an award.
-Another god of the underworld, Pluto, has been honored for his skill in processing the dead.
+Another god of the underworld and one of the many ancient Roman deities, Pluto, has been honored for his skill in processing the dead.
 You’re impressed with his well-oiled approach — first, he meets a boatload of freshly deceased on the banks of the River Styx – The River Styx was a river which formed the boundary between Earth and the Underworld – , then, as each person steps off the vessel, Pluto puts them in chains.